astrskai/astrsk-ai-docs/docs/session/session-play.md

 If you want any random of the charcters to answer, click the [Shuffle] button.

 ![Character Turn Buttons](./images/character-turn-buttons.png)
-*[Image placeholder: Shows the character buttons and the shuffle button above the input box for a group chat]*

 ## Editing Messages